AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 <iframe class="youtube" src="https://www.youtube.com/embed/8uIXemVXlD4?rel=0" width="853" height="480" frameborder="0" allowfullscreen></iframe>

-The info I'm providing here has come from a demo session with a supplier, the SmartDrive MX2 User Manual, internet research, and stories from therapists who have used the product with some of their clients, with varying outcomes.
+The info I'm providing here has come from a demo session with a supplier, the SmartDrive MX2 User Manual, internet research, and stories from SBH Queensland therapists (Elizabeth Steele and Angela Tincknell) who have used the product with some clients, with varying outcomes.
 If you have more or different information, please share it by commenting below.

 **Some specifications:**